 For vendors interested in working with the Town of Prosper, we strives to provide fair and open competition among potential vendors.
 The purpose is to procure quality goods and services that provide the best value for the residents; and to conduct all business in a professional and ethical manner that preserves public confidence.

 We hope that the information provided will be a valuable resource to the vendor community.
 This information is intended to provide a basic overview of the Town of Prosper’s procurement processes, and does not address all applicable laws governing public procurement.
 If you have a specific question that is not addressed in this section, please do not hesitate to contact the Purchasing Division for further assistance.

 The Purchasing Division provides internal support to all Town departments, and ensures that procurement for goods and services is conducted within all legal constraints.
-The Purchasing Office also establishes vendor relationships in order to support town operations.
-The Purchasing Agent meets with vendors, as time permits.
+The Purchasing Office also establishes vendor relationships in order to support town operations, and meets with vendors as time permits.
 Call (972) 569-1028 to schedule an appointment.
 The Purchasing Office also encourages prospective vendors to schedule appointments directly with the departments that may benefit from the goods or services offered.

 Regular business hours for the Purchasing Division are 8:00 a.m. to 5:00 p.m.
 Monday through Friday.